Natural History Museum

 - Bring a sweater, and cash for parking (just in case).

-- Look for the Megamouth display, by far the best/worst thing in the museum.
+- Look for the Megamouth display, by far the best/worst thing in the museum (in my opinion).

 - Make sure there are no football games the day you're planning on visiting!

-- NHM offers lots of discounts on admission, so bring those old college ID cards.
+- NHM offers lots of discounts on admission, so bring your college ID cards.